 Target Oxbridge scheme 🔗 🌟 This free programme aims to help students with Black African and Caribbean heritage increase their chances of being offered a place at Oxford or Cambridge.
 The programme includes a tailored series of critical theory discussions; one-to-one mentoring; structured interview preparation sessions; and visits to both universities.

 Target Oxbridge x Trinity College, Cambridge 🔗 🌟 A brand new programme launched in collaboration with Trinity College, Cambridge, aimed at supporting Year 10 students with A Level choices and application advice.
-The deadline for applications is 7 February 2021.
+The deadline for applications changes every year, so check out their website.

 Generating Genius: Uni Genius 🔗 🌟 An initiative aimed at Year 12 STEM (Science Technology, Engineering, and Maths) students from Black African or Caribbean backgrounds.
 The programme provides STEM-specific skills workshops, mentoring, careers and university advice, and work experience opportunities.